WE HAD SO MUCH FUN AT OUR NOVEMBER 2025 PARK OF THE MONTH

 Park of the Month is a key initiative of the Queensland Parks and Wildlife Service (QPWS) and NPAQ’s Parks Connect program.
 We’re passionate about parks, and by sharing decades of knowledge from committed volunteers, conservationists and National Park Rangers with local communities and visitors, we hope Queenslanders from all walks of life will fall in love with our amazing wild places.

-This is the perfect session for Cadet Rangers to learn, in tandem with their parents or adult guardians on this same walk, about the importance of mangrove and marine ecosystems as fish nurseries, carbon sequestration sinks and detoxifiers of Moreton Bay Marine Park.
+Our Roaming Cadet Rangers learned how to test for salinity and the importance of mangrove and marine ecosystems as fish nurseries, carbon sequestration sinks and detoxifiers of Moreton Bay Marine Park.

 Have you attended a Park of the Month event?
 We’d love your feedback.